 From Tono Station, Denshoen is about 10–15 minutes by taxi or around 25 minutes by rental bicycle.
-There are no frequent direct buses, so a taxi or bike is the easiest option.
+There are no frequent direct buses, so taking a taxi or cycling is the most convenient option.

 Denshoen